 Please do not be tempted to experiment with other Mode Word values as this could result in erratic behavior of your SPROG.

 Identifying your SPROG Firmware Version

-You should see a reply in the command monitor window, something like:
+You should see a reply appear in the Command History, something like:

 JMRI SPROG Tools